-I spent over 20 years working in the Software Development industry before starting Web Journey and during that time I used many different methodologies (and combinations) for managing and executing software development projects.
-After spending many years using traditional waterfall approaches followed by more modern evolved methodologies, I soon learned that the Agile Methodology was the way to go in the majority of cases.
-Projects were more successful, were delivered on time, stayed within their budgets and the client got exactly what they wanted.
+I spent over 20 years working in the Software Development industry before starting Web Journey, and during that time, I used many different methodologies (and combinations) for managing and executing software development projects.
+After spending many years using traditional waterfall approaches followed by more modern evolved methodologies, I soon learned that the Agile Methodology was the way to go in most cases.
+Projects were more successful, were delivered on time, stayed within their budgets, and the client got exactly what they wanted.

-The main benefits of Agile Marketing is that it allows you to make changes and make them quickly.
-With agile you can make changes based on campaign results or when you want to keep up with the latest developments in your industry, changes to your business or with what your competitors are doing.
-With the ever changing marketing industry Agile is an approach that needs to be considered by marketers.
-It makes just as much sense for marketing as it does for software development projects given the rapidly changing business needs, marketing trends, best practices and of course the ever evolving marketing technology.
+The main benefit of Agile Marketing is that it allows you to make changes and make them quickly.
+With agile, you can make changes based on campaign results or when you want to keep up with the latest developments in your industry, changes to your business or what your competitors are doing.
+In the ever-changing marketing industry, Agile is an approach that needs to be considered by marketers.
+It makes just as much sense for marketing as it does for software development projects, given the rapidly changing business needs, marketing trends, best practices and of course, the ever-evolving marketing technology.

 If you value the following